Kentucky lawmaker wants to drop penalties for killing hawks. Conservation groups not happy

 Learn more about RFA at reportforamerica.org.
 Reach Connor directly at cgiffin@gannett.com or on X @byconnorgiffin.

-This article originally appeared on Louisville Courier Journal: Kentucky lawmaker proposes removing penalties for killing hawks
+This article originally appeared on Cincinnati Enquirer: Kentucky lawmaker proposes removing penalties for killing hawks